HubSpot/BuckyServer/README.md

 #### Collectors

-It's not a standard type of module (the core of Bucky has no idea about it), but the default [collectors app module](modules/collectors.coffee) looks to a forth type of module to know where to send data.
+It's not a standard type of module (the core of Bucky has no idea about it), but the default [collectors app module](modules/collectors.coffee) looks to a fourth type of module to know where to send data.

 [Statsd](modules/statsd.coffee) and [OpenTSDB](modules/openTSDB.coffee) collectors are included.